-Marijuana-based anti-seizure drug for kids gets positive review from FDA
+Marijuana-based drug gets positive review from US agency

-WASHINGTON (AP) — U.S. health officials say a closely watched medicine made from the marijuana plant significantly reduces seizures in children with severe forms of epilepsy and warrants approval in the country.
+WASHINGTON (AP) — A closely watched medicine made from the marijuana plant reduces seizures in children with severe forms of epilepsy and warrants approval in the United States, health officials said Tuesday.

-The Food and Drug Administration posted its review Tuesday of the experimental medication ahead of a public meeting later this week.

-British drugmaker GW Pharmaceuticals is seeking approval to sell its purified form of an ingredient found in cannabis — one that doesn’t get users high — as a medication for hard-to-treat seizures in children.
+British drugmaker GW Pharmaceuticals is seeking permission to sell its purified form of an ingredient found in cannabis — one that doesn’t get users high — as a medication for rare, hard-to-treat seizures in children.
 If successful, the company’s liquid formula would be the first government-approved drug derived from the cannabis plant in the U.S.

-A greenlight for the medicine could also spur new pharmaceutical research and interest into other cannabis-based products.
+The Food and Drug Administration’s approval would technically limit the treatment to a small group of epilepsy patients.
+But doctors would have the option to prescribe it for other uses and it could spur new pharmaceutical research and interest into other cannabis-based products.
+Man-made versions of a different marijuana ingredient have previously been approved for other purposes.

+The FDA posted its review of the experimental medication Epidiolex ahead of a public meeting Thursday when a panel of outside experts will vote on the medicine’s safety and effectiveness.
+It’s a non-binding recommendation that the FDA will consider in its final decision by late June.

 Most Read Business Stories